On three families of dense Puiseux monoids: Density of Puiseux Monoids

-Recall that we defined a dense Puiseux monoid to be a Puiseux monoid having $0$ as a limit point.
 As mentioned in the introduction, a Puiseux monoid is dense if and only if it is topologically dense in $\rr_{\ge 0}$ with respect to the inherited standard topology.
+We proceed to show that a Puiseux monoid $M$ is dense if and only if $0$ is a limit point of $M^\bullet$.

-\begin{proposition} An additive submonoid of $\qq_{\ge 0}$ is a dense Puiseux monoid if and only if it is topologically dense in $\rr_{\ge 0}$. \end{proposition}
+\begin{prop} An additive submonoid of $\qq_{\ge 0}$ is a dense Puiseux monoid if and only if $0$ is a limit point of its subset of nonzero elements. \end{prop}